In case of a closing or delay due to inclement weather or other factors, students will be notified by the following means:

 - Website: an alert will be put on the CCMS homepage (on the purple slider)

 - Media: a notice will be sent to the local media (WLWT, WCPO, WKRC, FOX 19)

 - Facebook: the alert will be posted on the CCMS Facebook page

-- Text message: a text message will be sent to your cell phone (for those students who have opted-in – see instructions below)
+- Text message: a text message will be sent to your cell phone (for students who have opted in)

 Emergency Notification and Response Policy

 In the event of an emergency, contact the Police at 911 to initiate the emergency response.